garrynwong/Records-Lookup-Zones/README.md

 <br>

-<h3>Step 2: change the ip address of the a record from the previous step to a different ip address; clear the dns cache on the machine with ipconfig /flushdns; ping to verify DNS settings </h3>
+<h3>Step 2: change the ip address of the A record from the previous step to a different ip address; clear the dns cache on the machine with ipconfig /flushdns; ping to verify DNS settings </h3>
 <p></p>

 -